bile0026/bile0026/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Zach, and I'm a Network Architect, Business Owner, and Home Lab Techie.
+I'm Zach, and I'm an Automation Engineer, Network Architect, Business Owner, and Home Lab Techie.
 I like to play with a lot of different technologies from programming, networking, servers, raspberry pi, to home automation and sensors.

 I also do Business IT Consulting and WISP consulting, helping businesses and network operators automate and secure their networks.